 Find the above position.
-Pull your belly button towards your spine, without changing the position of your pelvis.
-Make sure that you can still breathe.
-You should only feel a slight contraction in your lower abdominals.
-Hold for 10 seconds and repeat 10 times.
+Pull your belly button towards spine, without changing the position of pelvis.
+Make sure you can still breathe.
+You should only feel a slight contraction in lower abdominals.
+Hold for 10 sec and repeat 10x.
 Now raise one leg slowly up and down without moving your pelvis.
-Repeat on the opposite leg.
+Repeat on opposite leg.